Research

 Overview

-The UW Clinical Trials Center is an established team of biostatisticians, programmers, and project management staff that have extensive experience designing, planning, implementing, conducting, and monitoring large-scale clinical trials.
+The UW Clinical Trials Center is an established team of biostatisticians, programmers, and project management staff that have extensive experience designing, planning, implementing, conducting, and monitoring small to large-scale clinical trials.
 They bring to the table a broad set of skills, and have an established foundation built on open communication and active collaborative problem solving that has ensured the success of many complex clinical trials.

 We welcome new opportunities for collaboration; please reach out to us at: uwctc@uw.edu